tuct/aqMood/readme.md

 ### Connect and Test Hardware

-Connect everything together and flash the firmware.
-I recommend testing everthing before final assembly.
+Connect everything and flash the firmware.
+I recommend testing everything before final assembly.

 ![alt text](images/test_assembly.png "Leds ")

 Leds should work (might need to enable by long press the button) and LCD should show the UI.

 Test cycle through the display modes.
-It might take up to 20sec until all measurments are available.
+It might take up to 20 sec until all measurements are available.

 ### Final Assembly

 Remove supports from the 3D printed parts and add the heat insert.

-Insert the SEN66 sensor, disconnect it from the PCB if you tested it.
+Insert the SEN66 sensor, and disconnect it from the PCB if you have tested it.

 ![alt text](images/build_sen66.png "Leds ")